-Press the bottom of the power door lock switch marked LOCK, on either front door, to lock all the doors at once.
+Press the bottom of the power door lock switch, marked LOCK, on either front door to lock all the doors at once.
 Press the switch marked UNLOCK to unlock all the doors at once.

-On four-door models, the rear door power lock switch on each door works only that door's lock.
-It won't lock (or unlock) all of the doors-that's a safety feature.
+On Crew Cab models, the switch on each rear door works only that door's lock.
+It won't lock (or unlock) all of the doors - that's a safety feature.